How Does the Texas Ruling Impact ACA Health Insurance Right Now?

 What is Short Term Medical Insurance?

-Short term health plans can be a budget-friendly alternative to ACA plans, especially when there is a temporary health insurance need if you are uninsured.
+Short term health plans can be a budget-friendly alternative, especially when there is a temporary health insurance need if you are uninsured.
 They cover qualified doctor office visits, hospital stays and emergency room visits, in addition to outpatient surgery and physical therapy if you have an unexpected accident while covered.
 Benefits are paid based on medically necessary treatment and some plans have additional doctor office visit copays and prescription drug coverage.
 When considering a short term medical plan, read the fine print known as limitations and exclusions to make sure the coverage is right for you.

 What Was The Texas ACA Ruling and What Does it Mean Right Now?